lemonce/handler-loader/README.md

 ## namespace

-This an object that has you loaded handlers as attributes and four prototype methods:`$register`,`$testParams`,`$testQuery`,`$testBody`.These three methods use ajv schema as argument and return a handler to validate data format.
+This an object that has you loaded handlers as attributes and four prototype methods:`$register`,`$testParams`,`$testQuery`,`$testBody`,`$isAllowed`.These three methods use ajv schema as argument and return a handler to validate data format.

+### $register

+It is used to register middlewave by yourself.

+### $testParams

+It is used to validate the data format of req.params.

+### $testQuery

+It is used to validate the data format of req.query.

+### $testBody

+It is used to validate the data format of req.body.

+### $isAllowed

+It is return status 405 when the clientsend a request that not match the mappedHTTP method.

 # Application Side